hammacktony/stream-hls-locally/README.md

 To view an HLS stream, use the `stream` query param with the `stream_name` used during the trancoding process.
 To view the rick roll video, go to `http://localhost:8080/?stream=rick`

+To view an HLS stream at a specific time (units in seconds), use the `time` query param with the time you want to seek to in the video.

 The HLS stream for `http://localhost:8080/?stream=rick` is found on the page.